What is Not a Website Marketing Strategy?

 Most brochures do not make good websites.
 Website visitors will leave quickly if they sense the site’s main purpose is to sell or promote.
 The site’s content must have value.
 Brochure copy is often made up of large blocks of text with interchangeable, marketing-speak content that no one reads.
 That is the last thing you want on your website.
 Toss out the company brochure, and look to your website to translate and communicate your marketing strategy in a way that draws people to you online.

 Our IT or design department handles the website.

 Rarely should the IT department or the graphic designers on your team be the leaders of the website marketing strategy.
 Website marketing strategies must come from the highest levels of marketing.
 Delegate those tasks to people with strategic marketing and sales experience, or do it yourself.
 You can learn about the different roles people play in successful website marketing in coming chapters of this book.

 I haven’t been to our website in weeks.

-What you give attention to in web marketing drives results.
+What you give attention to in strategic digital marketing drives results.
 It is always surprising to see how many business leaders have not visited their company websites in some time and do not review their website stats on a regular basis.
 Chances are, if you are not visiting your website, you see it as dormant and not very important.
 The work on your company website is never done.
 Design, development and content updates are an ongoing part of online marketing success.
 Also, make time to review your website stats, as they are key indicators of marketing and business performance.